vovchisko/wse-cc/README.md

 ## Before we start – who is who?
 ``master`` - main process with known host/port.
 So, demons and users connecting here.
 ``demon`` - Process that always running on some server.
 Demon start cores, when master ask for it.
 Killing it and proxying messages between master and server.
-``core`` - Most child process, and actually game-instance.
+``core`` - Child process.
 It can be room, level, or game session.
 When core started – it also starting with websocket server on port, that automatically selected by demon before.
 And demon also report about this host/port to master.
 So, master know how user can connect to master.

 ## So what we got?